-For example, when my wife and I joined our finances, I added in a sub category under “Personal” for her clothing and grooming and her work expenses.
+For example, when my wife and I joined our finances, I added in a sub category under “Personal” for her clothing and grooming (i know..its a weird word…grooming) and for her work expenses.
 I wanted to keep them separate so we could analyze these categories in the most accurate way.

 Additionally, I’m sure as our son gets older, we’ll add more sub categories for him, too.
 Consequently, we’ll be able to have a “very informative and enlightening” conversation with him if we feel he needs to cut back in certain categories!
 (Looking forward to that one.)

 However, you most likely won’t need to alter the 8 main itemized budget categories I’ve created for expenses (unless they don’t apply to you currently).

 (You can also take a look at my youtube video, where I walk through the budget)

 The 8 Main Itemized Budget Categories

 In my many years of bookkeeping and budget analyzing, I’ve found these 8 categories to be the most intuitive way to break down my spending.